rust-lang/book/nostarch/chapter11.md

 example, this file will be compiled into a separate crate just like the Rust files in this directory that contain test functions are.
 There will be a separate section in the test output for this file.
-Since this is probably not what you want, it's recommended to instead use a *mod.rs* file in a subdirectory, like *tests/common/mod.rs*, for helper functions.
+Since this is probably not what you want, it’s recommended to instead use a *mod.rs* file in a subdirectory, like *tests/common/mod.rs*, for helper functions.
 Files in subdirectories of the *tests* directory do not get compiled as separate crates or have sections in the test output.